EuphoriaPatches/propertiesFiles/addedmods.md

 - Partial Support: Only parts of a mod was added.
 For example, only foliage and flowers were added to is respective block ID.
 - In Testing: This mod either needs to be re-reviewed, or simply is still in the process of being added.
 - Planned: Support for this mod is planned but not yet implemented.
+- Miniscule: A very small portion of the mod's content has been added or reviewed.
+- Foliage Only: Self-explanitory, only plants, flowers, vines, and other various plantlife has been added.
+- Unkown: Unable to make a determination of how well a mod has been added due to various factors.
+Please leave a comment if you're gonna use this status!

 ---
 Last updated: [Date]